leonelgalan/site/_posts/2020-02-26-rubocops-auto-gen-config.md

 ## The Process

 Rubocop includes a tool to auto generate a configuration .
-Simply pass the `--auto-gen-config` flag to generate a configuration acting as a TODO list:
+Simply pass the `--auto-gen-config` flag to generate a configuration acting as a TO DO list:

 ```sh
 $ rubocop --auto-gen-config